mttomaz/dotfiles/.github/README.md

 These are my personal configurations for Linux, tailored to enhance productivity and streamline workflows.
 They are designed to be lightweight, modular, and easy to manage.

+## ⚠️ Notice: Void Linux Configuration (Deprecated)

+This `void` branch contains dotfiles tailored for Void Linux.
+Please note that this branch is no longer actively maintained, as I have transitioned away from using Void Linux.
+Consequently, updates to this branch will be infrequent or nonexistent.

+For the most up-to-date configurations and active maintenance, please refer to the [`master`](https://github.com/MatheusTT/dotfiles/tree/master) branch.

 ## ⚡ Features
 - **Window Managers**: Configurations for Hyprland and BSPWM.
 - **Development Tools**: Pre-configured for Python, Rust, Flutter, and more).